 Breaking Into New Markets

 For example, in China, IKEA introduced smaller furniture to fit the compact living spaces common in urban areas.
-In India, the company focused on affordability and sustainability, resonating with the country’s price-sensitive and environmentally conscious consumers.
+In India, it was all about value-for-money and sustainability in consumers’ minds, and most Indian consumers are price-sensitive and environmentally conscious.

 Challenges and Controversies